Get the best possible sound on each of these platforms using the mastering presets in LEVELS. Click Here to download a 15 day free trial.

 Below in red we see the same track but with compression and limiting bringing it up to -8 LUFS.
 See how the transients are now all squashed to the same level with no dynamic variation between them.
 This makes the track sound much flatter and less interesting. -8 LUFS is the same loudness as chart topping hits such as Ellie Goulding ‘Love Me Like You Do’.

-Below in red we see how the waveform would look when played back through iTunes Radio.
-The track is streamed at -16 LUFS which means the tracks overall volume is lowered, however the damage done by the excessive compression and limiting is irreversible.
+Below in red we see how the waveform would look when played back through Spotify.
+The track is streamed at around -14 LUFS which means the tracks overall volume is lowered, however the damage done by the excessive compression and limiting is irreversible.
 This track will lack the charisma and energy of its more dynamic counterpart pictured in green at the beginning of the example.

 Table Updated May 2017